FakhruddinNalawala/Favorable-Candidate-Prediction/README.md

 3. BJP_Labelled.csv and INC_Labelled.csv
     output of vaderSentiment.py .
 Contains the BJP and INC dataset labelled POS,NEG,NEU by the program.

-4. LOgistic Regression , SVM , RandomForest , XGBoost are the programs for the respective ML models. comments have been added to Logistic Regression file for understanding. other files have almost similar codes.
+4. Logistic Regression , SVM , RandomForest , XGBoost,Naive bayes are the programs for the respective ML models. comments have been added to Logistic Regression file for understanding. other files have almost similar codes.

 5. preprocess.py